bitcrowd/chromic_pdf/README.md

     """
   },

-  # Parameters for the PDF/A converter
+  # Parameters for the PDF/A converter.
   info: %{
     title: "Example",
     author: "Jane Doe",